jordymac/placeos-site/content/_index.md

       - AI-agent ready: Agents can control any system via drivers

-      All of this means you can build, scale, and adapt — without ever being boxed in.
+      All of this means you can build, scale and adapt without ever being boxed in.
   - title: You can start anywhere, as small as you like
     summary: >-
       Start small.
 Prove value.
 Scale fast.

       You don’t need a huge rollout.
-Start with one workflow — like automating HVAC or linking AV to your calendar — and grow from there.
+Start with one workflow, like automating HVAC or linking AV to your calendar — and grow from there.
 Proof in week one, not year two.
 Sometimes scaling a small change can have a massive impact.
 See our energy savings on campus — ~$1K per room per year.
 We’re not asking for a forklift upgrade.
 Start